The Glass House - Kitchen Nightmares Update - Open or Closed?

 Richard says it has gotten to a stage where he feels nothing is working.

-Gordon doesn’t order from the menu, instead he tells Richard to cook his best dishes, duck cake and chili jam and a lamb shank.
+He tells Richard to cook his best dishes, duck cake and chili jam and a lamb shank.

 The duck cake looks like a scotch egg and has a bone in it that Gordon finds mid bite.